LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/embedded.rst

 Creating LassoApps
 ==================

-A LassoApp is a bundle of source files, HTML, images and other media types into a single deployable unit.
+A LassoApp is a bundle of source files, HTML files, images and other media files into a single deployable unit.
 While developing, this deployable unit is a folder with the contents, but you can also choose to compile the bundle and have a binary file you distribute.

 To create a LassoApp, create a directory in the LassoApps directory of your instance's home folder.
 By default, URLs for the LassoApp will start with